Utility Warehouse Broadband Review (Updated June 2026)

 The Full List of Extras

-UW's extra perks are a big part of the pitch, so they are worth spelling out properly.
+UW's extra perks are a big part of the pitch, but they matter most if you are comfortable bundling more than broadband.

 -

-Cashback Card: The card gives 1% back on everyday spending and up to 10% with selected retail partners, with cashback applied to your UW bill.
-Eligible new homeowner customers can also get up to £150 in welcome credit.
+Cashback Card: The card can earn 1% cashback on general spending and up to 10% with selected retail partners, with cashback taken off your UW bill.
+New customers can also qualify for up to £150 in Cashback Card credit when switching multiple qualifying services.

 -